symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 7.4 DeleteReferrer

 `DeleteReferrer` is allowed only if a Referrer currently exists.
+Because it is an on-chain Citizen runtime transaction, it consumes Gas Fee.

 | Current State | Operation Result |
 |---|---|